phayes/polars_gdal/README.md

 let json_bytes = gdal_bytes_from_df(&df, &json_driver)?;
 ```

-### Example 7: Write a shapefile to disk from a Dataframe
+### Example 7: Write a shapefile to disk from a DataFrame
 ```rust # ignore
 use polars_gdal::{gdal, gdal_dataset_from_df, WriteParams};